-To address today’s challenges, security teams need a combination of tools, strategy, automation, and skilled professionals to monitor the entire attack chain and automate as much of the process as possible so that human resources can be focused on higher order analysis and response.
+To address today’s challenges, security teams need a combination of tools, strategy, automation, and skilled professionals to monitor the entire MITRE attack chain and automate as much of the process as possible so that human resources can be focused on higher order analysis and response.
 Choosing such tools, however, requires understanding the entire length of the attack chain and how vulnerabilities in each of its links can compromise the security of your network.

-To assist with this, MITRE has mapped the attack chain into eleven discrete links, along with examples of the types of attacks that target each link in that chain.
-To effectively counter today’s advanced threats, security teams need to familiarize themselves with each link in the chain and map them directly to functional areas and tools within their own networks.
+To assist with this, MITRE has mapped the attack chain into fourteen discrete links, along with examples of the types of attacks that target each link in that chain.
+To effectively counter today’s advanced threats, security teams need to familiarize themselves with each link in the chain and map them directly to functional areas and tools within their networks.

-Initial Access: Exploiting known vulnerabilities in servers, compromising websites or applications, or taking advantage of successful spearphishing attacks allow attackers to wedge a foothold into the edge of the network.
+Exploiting known vulnerabilities in servers, compromising websites or applications, or taking advantage of successful spearphishing attacks allow attackers to wedge a foothold into the edge of the network.

-Execution: This is the point where an attacker executes a binary, command, or script to begin their network reconnaissance and exploitation process.
+This is the point where an attacker executes a binary, command, or script to begin their network reconnaissance and exploitation process.

 Basic access does not allow an attacker much opportunity to explore the network.
 To move around the network and access resources worth stealing, an attacker needs higher network privileges.

-Defense Evasion: To move through a network undetected, especially when exfiltrating data, attacks need to avoid detection by things like behavioral analytics and IPS tools.
+To move through a network undetected, especially when exfiltrating data, attacks need to avoid detection by things like behavioral analytics and IPS tools.
 Techniques such as clearing files, learning and mimicking normal traffic behaviors, or disabling security tools are just a few of the full range of tools available to today's hackers.

-Credential Access: In many organizations, critical data and other resources are protected behind a wall of security that require appropriate credentials for access.
+In many organizations, critical data and other resources are protected behind a wall of security that require appropriate credentials for access.
 Unfortunately, gaining access to credentials isn't always that difficult.
 They are stored in files or in a registry that attackers can exploit, techniques like hooking allow cybercriminals to intercept traffic to uncover credentials, and account manipulation can involve things like adding or modifying the permissions to the account being used to access the network.

 Not all data exists in the segment of the network that was broken into.
 Many of the same techniques used to this point are used again to determine where valuable resources exist.

 Once a cybercriminal has carefully crafted each attack element to this point, they are often able to remain inside a compromised network for months, slowly moving data to other resources that are under less scrutiny, and eventually out of the network.

-Command and Control: The final step is for attackers to cover their tracks completely.
+The final step is for attackers to cover their tracks completely.
 Multi-hop proxies, data obfuscation, and multi-stage exfiltration are just a few of the techniques cybercriminals use to ensure that stolen data cannot be tracked and traced back to them.